Construction Projects come to Life with Digital Twins

 It’s over 30 years since the term ‘BIM’ (Building Information Modeling) emerged and the construction industry grabbed it with both hands.
 Designers proudly showed off their projects as wireframe representations with foundation elements happily floating in space.

-The digital twin has been a natural evolution.
+Digital twins in construction have been a natural evolution.
 It is brought to life with data from multiple sources, including drawings, specifications, documents, analytical models, photos, reality meshes, and BIM models.
 The digital twin seamlessly integrates with ground models so, at last, we can connect the engineers and the geoscientists.
 And the Internet of Things (IoT) feeds in live data, including traffic flows, wind, lighting, and the surrounding natural environments.
-Project visualizations using digital twins are therefore realistic.
+Project visualizations using digital twins in construction are therefore realistic.
 No wonder my digital twin looks like me.

 The early adopters of digital twins in construction have had a competitive edge for a while now (more on that later).
 But I read that half the major civil engineers and contractors outside the U.S. are using reality capture, model-driven jobsite automation, and digital twins (from a recent survey by Dodge Data and Analytics).
 Yet in the U.S. this survey showed just 30%.

 A MarketsandMarkets report estimated that the global digital twin market will grow from around $3 billion (2020) to $48 billion (2026), with an average compound annual growth rate of 58%.
 It seems clear to me that this wagon is picking up speed and I think it’s a very short time before migration toward digital solutions will be both vital and inevitable.
 Fortunately, companies that are already implementing BIM workflows will likely find the transition to digital twins easier.
 Seems a good time to get on board.